 - In what areas are you weakest?
 Are you weak where your competitors are strongest?

-- What opportunities exist that you could exploit in the next six to 12 months?
-Are they opportunities unavailable to your competitors?
+- What opportunities can you exploit in the next six to 12 months?
+Are these opportunities unavailable to your competitors?

 - What threats are you facing in the next year?
 How can you avoid these threats or turn them into advantages?

-By analyzing your business objectively, by reviewing all the facts and numbers, you can determine how you will be placed in the next year.
+By analyzing your business objectively and reviewing all the facts and numbers, you can determine how you will be placed in the next year.

 The meat of your business plan is the financials.
-This includes your expenses, your annual income forecast (whether it is sales, commissions, or other income), cash flow, and expenses.
-As your business grows, your business plan will include previous years’ financials so that the growth can be tracked.
+This includes your expenses, annual income forecast (sales, commissions, or other income), cash flow, and costs.
+As your business grows, your business plan will include previous years’ financials to track the growth.

 - Income.
 The income section should consist of two parts.

 - The past income portion will track how much you have already made.
-You should be able to show how many leads you have generated, how many transactions you made, and what your income from those efforts was.
+You should be able to show how many leads you have generated, how many transactions you made, and your income from those efforts.

 - Future income is how much you would like to make going forward.
-From your past efforts, you will be able to estimate how many leads are needed per transaction, and how many transactions per sale.
+You can estimate how many leads are needed per transaction and how many transactions per sale from your past efforts.

 - Goals.
-With this information in hand, you should include your projections for the next year and five year periods.
-Presumably, you wish to make an increasing profit over each of the next five years.
-Using your income tracking and market research, you can demonstrate how you will achieve these goals.
+With this information, you should include your projections for the next year and five-year periods.
+Presumably, you wish to increase profit over the next five years.
+You can demonstrate how to achieve these goals using income tracking and market research.

-Operations contains the moving parts of your financial projections.
+Operations contain the moving parts of your financial projections.
 This section describes how you intend to reach your business goals in the upcoming year.
-This section might also include upcoming personnel changes, office expansions, and so on.
+This section might also include upcoming personnel changes, office expansions, etc.

-Later, as your business increases, this section will include business hours, open house times, and so on.
+Later, as your business increases, this section will include business hours, open house times, etc.

 Now that you know what goes into your real estate business plan, all that is left for you to do is click on the business plan creation template and begin.
-Be sure that you have all your documentation and research-ready in advance, and the template will provide you with cues as to what information needs to go into which spaces.
-After you have filled in all the blanks, the template will generate a real estate business plan to your exact specifications.
+Ensure you have all your documentation and research-ready in advance, and the template will provide you with cues as to what information needs to go into which spaces.

 Real Estate Business Plan Sample

 Writing a real estate business plan is easier when you work from a template.
-Download a free real estate business plan template from LegalTemplates and get started writing your business plan today.
+Download a free real estate business plan template from LegalTemplates and start writing your business plan today.